jrobinson0529/get-started-with-apis/weather.md

 ## CHALLENGE
 - Allow a user to login to the app using Firebase Auth with Google
-- Allow the user to save their locations in Friebase so that when the app loads, all the weather for the locations they submitted give the current weather.
+- Allow the user to save their locations in Firebase so that when the app loads, all the weather for the locations they submitted give the current weather.

 This is a sample response (Take note of the shape of the object):